277 days ago

 Visa for Indians

-- e-Visa for Indians — apply at evisa.rop.gov.om (USD 20 single entry, processing 1–3 days, 30 days stay).
+- Oman is not visa-free for Indians. e-Visa required — apply at evisa.rop.gov.om (around USD 20 single entry, processing 1–3 days, 30 days stay).

 Best Time to Visit